 To qualify for tax exemption, a nonprofit charity must devote most of its activities to alleviating poverty, disease, pain and suffering by providing food, medical treatment, shelter, clothing or counseling directly to individuals for little to no fee.
 The charity must get its primary funds from sources other than fees, such as donations and fundraising.

 A charity that is exempt under Internal Revenue Code (IRC) Sections 501(c)(3), (4), (8), (10) or (19) can apply for a sales tax exemption on items purchased for use by the organization.
 Exempt organizations must collect tax on most of their sales of taxable items.

-Charities that are exempt under IRC Section 501(c)(2), (3), (4), (5), (6), (7), (8), (10), (16), (19) or (25) can apply for a franchise tax exemption.
+A charity that is exempt under IRC Sections 501(c)(2), (3), (4), (5), (6), (7), (8), (10), (16), (19) or (25) can apply for a franchise tax exemption.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.